monster-js/monster-js/docs/main-concept/observed-attributes.md

 # Observed Attributes

-In Weco JS, observed attributes allow you to track specific attribute changes on a component.
+In Monster JS, observed attributes allow you to track specific attribute changes on a component.
 When an observed attribute's value changes, the `attributeChanged` or `namedAttrChanged` hooks can respond to that change, enabling dynamic updates to the component based on attribute values.
-These hooks are part of Weco JS's lifecycle system, providing fine-grained control over how attribute changes are handled.
+These hooks are part of Monster JS's lifecycle system, providing fine-grained control over how attribute changes are handled.

 ## Defining Observed Attributes